PROTECTING SENSITIVE DATA AGAINST COMPROMISE OR LOSS

 Data In Motion

 Leakage follows many paths.
 Survey results agree that the biggest threat of data loss comes from inside, either through improper handling of information or, worse, through outright theft or tampering.
 With advances in technology and access, even the most unsophisticated computer users have a wealth of opportunities to compromise data.
-Information has become highly mobile via high-capacity USB media, writeable CD/DVD, P2P file sharing, wireless and mobile devices, instant messaging, external email accounts and newsgroup posts, and local printers.
+Information has become highly mobile via high-capacity USB media, writeable CD/DVD, P2P file sharing, wireless and mobile devices, instant messaging, social media, external email accounts and newsgroup posts, and local printers.

 Aligning Data Security With Business Objectives